Jmc4Dev/pomodoro_cli/README.md

     [x] Improve UI with `crossterm`.
     [x] Show a progress bar or countdown animation.
+    [x] Center messages into the terminal.

 5. **Sound or Notification**

     [x] Use `rodio` crate to play a sound when time is up.
+    [x] Embed the sound files inside the executable using the include_bytes! macro.

 6. **Keyboard Events**